 With the information found in this benchmark test in hand, users of Cloud Volumes ONTAP for AWS can now pick the most suitable instance and deployment type to address their business and performance needs.
 If and when performance requirements change, the results give users a reference for adjusting compute and storage, which can instantly be changed through NetApp Cloud Manager, the single pane management console that controls your entire storage infrastructure no matter where it resides.

 As shown in the AWS performance insights we can see in the graphs above, Cloud Volumes ONTAP for AWS can address the performance requirements for many types of workloads including OLTP, mixed reads/writes, streaming and more.

 But while Cloud Volumes ONTAP can optimize the performance of Amazon EBS storage volumes, it will yield different results based on the workload and instance type in use.
 Luckily, with just a click of a button on NetApp Cloud Manager, the underlying EC2 instance can be swapped to accommodate any changes in performance demands.

-Beyond AWS performance, Cloud Volumes ONTAP also offers an entire suite of enhanced data management capabilities, including multiprotocol support for both NAS and SAN, data protection with zero-penalty snapshots for improved application resilience, SnapMirror® data replication for disaster recovery and Cloud Backup Service for zero-effort backup and restore, zero-penalty clones for accelerated application development with FlexClone®, as well as always-on AI-driven data mapping and privacy controls by Cloud Compliance, and storage efficiency features that help reduce your spend on cloud storage.
+Beyond AWS performance, Cloud Volumes ONTAP also offers an entire suite of enhanced data management capabilities, including multiprotocol support for both NAS and SAN, data protection with zero-penalty snapshots for improved application resilience, SnapMirror® data replication for disaster recovery and Cloud Backup Service for zero-effort backup and restore, zero-penalty clones for accelerated application development with FlexClone®, as well as always-on AI-driven data mapping and privacy controls by Cloud Data Sense, and storage efficiency features that help reduce your spend on cloud storage.